USAJOBS/help-center/how-to/search/advanced/occupational-series.md

 Occupations that involve hand or spray painting and decorating interiors and exteriors of buildings, structures, aircraft, vessels, mobile equipment, fixtures, furnishings, machinery, and other surfaces; finishing hardwoods, furniture, and cabinetry; painting signs; covering interiors of rooms with strips of wallpaper or fabric, etc.

-### 4200 – Plumbing and Pipefitting
+### 4200 – Plumbing and Pipe-fitting

 Occupations that involve the installation, maintenance, and repair of water, air, steam, gas, sewer, and other pipelines and systems, and related fixtures, apparatus, and accessories.

 ### 4300 – Pliable Materials Work

-Occupations involved in shaping, forming, and repairing items and parts from non-metallic moldable materials such as plastic, rubber, clay, wax, plaster, glass, sand, or other similar materials.
+Occupations involved in shaping, forming, and repairing items and parts from non-metallic mold-able materials such as plastic, rubber, clay, wax, plaster, glass, sand, or other similar materials.

 ### 4400 – Printing Family